top of page

 The shift that becomes possible

-The individual begins to experience situations where stability exists without continuous management.
+The person begins to notice situations where things remain stable without constant management.

-Their nervous system learns that safety continues even when control softens.
+Their nervous system starts to experience safety even when control softens.

 Comments